learn-co-curriculum/dsc-using-nested-loops-lab/README.md

 ## Objectives
 You will be able to:
-* Combine different types of loops
-* Understand, explain and use nested loops to iterate through nested data structures
+* Use nested loops to iterate through nested data structures

 ## Instructions